deeplook/svglib/README.rst

 - allow patterns for output files on command-line
 - install a Python package named ``svglib``
 - install a Python command-line script named ``svg2pdf``
-- provide a PyTest_ test suite
+- provide a PyTest_ test suite with over 90% code coverage
 - test entire `W3C SVG test suite`_ after pulling from the internet
 - test all SVG `flags from Wikipedia`_ after pulling from the internet
 - test selected SVG `symbols from Wikipedia`_ after pulling from the net